 Until further notice, the following counties are not accepting applications for additional appointment as a Small Claims Assessment Review Hearing Officer:

-Dutchess, New York, Orange, Putnam, Queens, Westchester, Rockland, Suffolk.
+Dutchess, New York, Orange, Putnam, Queens, Westchester, Rockland, Suffolk, and Nassau.

 The Chief Administrative Judge of the Unified Court System is responsible for appointing SCAR Hearing Officers from the available applicant pool, which occurs after the applications have been screened by the local Administrative Judges of the various judicial districts and recommendations have been made.
 A SCAR Hearing Officer’s continued eligibility to serve is dependent upon, among other things, the Hearing Officers’ completion of training, which will be provided live and by video every two years though the NYS Judicial Institute.